MatthewEppelsheimer/wp-scrubber-plugin/readme.md

 ## Install Scrubber

 This is a WordPress plugin.
-If you don't know how to take this package and install and use one, this probably isn't for you.
+If you don't know how to take this package and install and use it, this probably isn't for you.

 The `Scrubber` class is segregated into its own file, so it's easy to incorporate directly into your own project.
-Not recommended because you'll miss out on any future development, but free is free.
-This class does 100% of the work except for calling `Scrubber::init()` on the `init` action, so you'll need to do that.
+(Not recommended because you'll miss out on any future development, but hey.
+It's GPL, so do what you want.)
+The class does 100% of the work except for calling `Scrubber::init()` on the `init` action, so you'll need to do that.

 ## Using Scrubber — tl;dr